 Employees retiring from the City should communicate in writing their intention to their Director at least thirty (30) days before the intended retirement date (not including leave time to be taken).
-Employees' returning to employment after retirement with the City may not be hired into a regular budgeted position.
 Retirees are eligible to work in temporary positions only for short durations.
-Retirees must have a thirty (30) day break in service prior to returning to work.
+Pay for a retiree hired as a temporary will be determined using the Temporary Pay Scale.
+Retirees must have a twelve (12) month break in service prior to returning to work in a regularly budgeted position.